apache/accumulo-website/contributor/source.md

 version which looks the same locally and on GitHub.

-A [post-commit hook][hook] is available for you to automatically create a commit in the `asf-site` branch locally each time you commit to the `gh-pages` branch.
+A [post-commit hook][hook] is available for you to automatically create a commit in the `asf-site` branch locally each time you commit to the `master` branch.
 You can also run this command manually:

     ./_devtools/git-hooks/post-commit